 Can I stop my instance without deleting or terminating it?

 Yes.
 You can stop your instance without deleting it.
 The Compute service supports the following actions for an instance:

 - Stop: Shuts down the instance.
-For Standard VM and bare metal instances, billing pauses.
-For HPC, High I/O bare metal and Dense I/O bare metal and VM instances, billing continues until the instance is terminated.
+For Standard VM and bare metal instances, billing for the compute infrastructure OCPU(s) pauses.
+For HPC, High I/O bare metal and Dense I/O bare metal and VM instances, billing for the compute infrastructure OCPU(s) continues until the instance is terminated.
+Billing also continues for Windows Server OS on all instances until the instance is terminated.

 - Reboot: Restarts the instance (issuing an ACPI reboot).

 - Terminate: Shuts down the instance and releases the compute resources.
 This action can't be reversed.
 You can keep the instance's boot volume for later reuse.
 If you choose not to keep the boot volume, it's deallocated and wiped out.
 Data on the local NVMe SSDs (for storage-optimized instances) is securely wiped.
 Billing stops for the compute instance.

 How do I pay for the resources that I consume?